 Museum of Liverpool

-Made famous by The Beatles song on the same name, Penny Lane is situation, well…in Penny Lane.
+Made famous by The Beatles song on the same name, Penny Lane is situated, well…in Penny Lane.
 Who knew?
 The street was the bus terminus that Paul McCartney changes at when visiting John Lennon (and vice versa), so it was an area that both songwriters knew well.

 Many of the sights mentioned in the song remain today, including the fire station at nearby Mather Avenue, and the white Barber’s Shop, which is now Tony Slavin’s store.
-Throughout the years, Liverpool Council has had to spent a small fortune replacing street signs for Penny Lane, which are frequently stolen by fans.
+Throughout the years, Liverpool Council has had to spend a small fortune replacing street signs for Penny Lane, which are frequently stolen by fans.

 If you’re on the lookout for more Beatles stuff, then the city is full of it.
 Other sights in include childhood homes, The Beatles Story in the dock area, and the famous Cavern Club in the city centre.
 Abbey Road isn’t in Liverpool, though, so probably best not to try searching for that one.
 The zebra crossing made famous by the band on the cover of the album is in North West London.